-Cristle Ike is a rising senior pursuing a BA in Health and Societies with a concentration in Race, Gender, and Health at the University of Pennsylvania as a Pre-Med student.
+Cristle Ike was a senior pursuing a BA in Health and Societies with a concentration in Race, Gender, and Health at the University of Pennsylvania as a Pre-Med student.
 Ike aims to learn more about healthcare disparities and how social determinants of health that stem from racism impact different communities of color and their access to care.
 She aspires to attend medical school, contribute to research that combats healthcare inequalities, and incorporate these research findings into her own practice.

 Ike is a project associate at the Children’s Hospital of Philadelphia’s Healthier Together Initiative, where she supports family outreach of a trauma-informed care program for children in West Philadelphia public schools who have suffered from loss.
 She is also a member of the Minority Association of Pre-Health Students and a musical theater performer with Quadramics Theater Company and Penn Singers Light Opera Company.

 - African Immigrant Health and Wellness: A Community Health Needs Assessment in West and Southwest Philadelphia

 - Examining Impacts of Neighborhood Greening Interventions on Neighborhood Child Maltreatment